panpawn/Discord-Bot/README.md

 Once you have Node.js installed (version 6.0.0+), you want to go ahead and configure your settings for the bot.
 To do this, copy `config-example.js` -> `config.js`.
 Then, go ahead and enter the various configuration options you'd like to use.

-After setting up `config.js`, you want to install the required dependencies.
+After editing `config.js`, you want to install the required dependencies.
 You can do this by running `npm install`.

 When your dependencies are done installing, you can finally start the bot using `node bot.js`